TheaRumage/TheaRumage/README.md

 # Hello, I'm Thea

-I am a student currently studying Cybersecurity with background in Programming and Data Science.
+I have a backgroun Cybersecurity, Programming, and Data Science.

 ## Objective